snkashis/android-docs/src/pages/navigation/overview/off-route.md

   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

-A default off-route detection class is included inside the Navigation SDK which measures the distance from the users actual location to the one you'd expect the user to be and where they should be.
-If the measured distance is greater than the set threshold, the `userOffRoute` callback will get invoked.
-It is within the `OffRouteListener` that you can handle a reroute event by using `MapboxNavigation#startNavigation(DirectionsRoute)`.
+A default off-route detection class, `OffRouteDetector`, is included in the Navigation SDK.
+This class uses our internal route-following library to run a series of calculations using the incoming `Location` and the current `DirectionsRoute` to determine if a user has strayed too far from the route.

+The `OffRouteListener` can be used to handle reroute events.
+Listen for when a user goes off route using the `OffRouteListener`, fetch a new `DirectionsRoute`, and use `MapboxNavigation#startNavigation(DirectionsRoute)` with the fresh route to restart navigation.

 {{
 <CodeLanguageToggle id="off-route-callback" />